Habitat use and segregation of rails of the genus Porzana

 Since the end of the 19th century continuously positive population developments of the Common cranes (Grus grus) have been observed over the European continent, despite intensive agricultural and silvicultural usage (Leito et al. 2003; Boldt 2015).
 Besides the increasing total numbers of individuals, the distribution range of Common cranes is also growing, showing recent expansions towards Western and Southern Germany and Europe, respectively (Lehrmann 2018).
 However, recent studies suggest a decreased reproductive success within several areas of high population densities, like in the German federal states Mecklenburg-Western Pomerania and Brandenburg (Mewes 2014).
 Density-dependent decreases of reproductive success have been documented for other bird species, like Mute swans (Cygnus olor) and Barnacle geese (Branta leucopsis), already (Nummi & Saari 2003; Larsson & Forslund 1994).
 High population densities intensify competition for territories, good nesting sites and food sources (Fernandez et al. 1998).
 Whereas only 8 % of the population in Mecklenburg-Western Pomerania and Brandenburg nested within agricultural landscapes, accounted as suboptimal habitats, in 1996, this proportion increased to more than 30 % in 2010 and rising (Mewes 2010).
 Which factors really are affecting the reproductive success of Common cranes?

-Effects of different landscape features or population densities will not only be analyzed from an ecological and behavioural perspective, but also from an physiological perspective by analyzing stress hormones.
-Individuals breeding within areas of high population densities might suffer from higher stress levels due to intraspecific competition and a lack of suitable nesting habitats and feeding grounds.
+Effects of different landscape features or population densities will not only be analyzed from an ecological and behavioural perspective, but also from an physiological perspective by analyzing heavy metal residues and stress hormones.
+Individuals breeding within areas of high population densities or higher predation pressure might suffer from higher stress levels due to intraspecific competition and a lack of suitable nesting habitats and feeding grounds.
 Since more experienced individuals might be more successful at coping with stressful situations, age could also have an effect.

 This study aims at establishing a general basis for future research on cranes and results shall be available for deriving conservation implications and management efforts.